Assistant Professor - Human Performance (Communication Sciences and Disorders)

 West Virginia University is a land grant Carnegie-designated Doctoral Research/Extensive institution, with approximately 32,500 students, including 27,000 undergraduate and 5,500 graduate/professional students.
 The WVU Health Sciences Center includes the Schools of Pharmacy, Medicine, Dentistry, Public Health and Nursing.
 Morgantown is within easy traveling distance of Washington, DC, to the east, Pittsburgh, PA, to the north, and Cleveland and Columbus, OH, to the northwest.
 Morgantown is a diverse and welcoming community of 55,000 residents and is rated as one of the best small towns in the U.S., with affordable housing, excellent schools, a picturesque countryside and many outdoor activities.

-Applicants should apply at: https://wvu.taleo.net/careersection/faculty/jobdetail.ftl?job=16271 with a cover letter of interest describing teaching philosophy and experience, current CV, and contact information, including e-mail addresses for three professional references.
+Applicants should apply at: https://wvu.taleo.net/careersection/faculty/jobdetail.ftl?job=16972 with a cover letter of interest describing philosophy of clinical practice, current CV/resume, and contact information, including e-mail addresses for three professional references.

 West Virginia University is proud to be an Equal Opportunity employer and is the recipient of an NSF ADVANCE award for gender equity.
 The University values diversity among its faculty, staff, and students, and invites applications from all qualified applicants regardless of race, ethnicity, color, religion, gender identity, sexual orientation, age, nationality, genetics, disability, or Veteran status.